jonatascastro12/twitter-search-personalization-research/README.md

 This repository contains assets that were used on research about personalization on Twitter Search.

+Our article "Is There Personalization in Twitter Search?
+A Study on polarizedopinions about the Brazilian Welfare Reform" on (https://websci20.webscience.org/)[WebSci2020] was accepted.

 Structure:

 - `datasets/daytrends`: dataset of daily Brazilian Twitter trending topics from `2019-02-01` to `2019-08-30`